 Our perpetual licenses are generally sold with one or more years of maintenance, which include ongoing software updates and the ongoing ability to identify the latest cybersecurity vulnerabilities.
 Given the critical utility provided by the ongoing software updates and updated ability to identify network vulnerabilities included in maintenance, we combine the perpetual license and the maintenance into a single performance obligation.
 Perpetual license arrangements generally contain a material right related to the customer's ability to renew maintenance at a price that is less than the initial license fee.
 We apply a practical alternative to allocating a portion of the transaction price to the material right performance obligation and estimate a hypothetical transaction price which includes fees for expected maintenance renewals based on the estimated economic life of the perpetual license contracts.
 We allocate the transaction price between the cybersecurity subscription provided in the initial contract and the material right related to expected contract renewals based on the hypothetical transaction price.
 We recognize the amount allocated to the combined license and maintenance performance obligation over the initial contractual period, which is generally one year.
-We recognize the amount allocated to the material right over the expected maintenance renewal period, which begins at the end of the initial contract attrition, expected renewal periods, the lifecycle of the our technology and other factors.
+We recognize the amount allocated to the material right over the expected maintenance renewal period, which begins at the end of the initial contractual term and is generally four years.
+We have estimated the five-year economic life of perpetual license contracts based on historical contract attrition, expected renewal periods, the lifecycle of the our technology and other factors.
 While we believe that the estimates we have made are reasonable and appropriate, different assumptions and estimates could materially impact our reported financial results.